 Explore Castle Gavone, known affectionately as the ‘Mini Versailles’

 Day 1 - Canale

-We will collect you from your pre-arranged collection point at Torino airport or from a nearby train station and you will be transported to your luxury accommodation, Villa Tibaldi in Canale, with breathtaking views of the UNESCO World Heritage Landscape of Langhe.
-The hotel and our support crew will assist you to settle in and your tour host (Nicoletta) will give you a run down on the itinerary for the day and support crew will unpack and build your bike to your specifications.
+We will collect you from your pre-arranged collection point at Malpensa airport or from a nearby train station and you will be transported to your luxury accommodation, Villa Tibaldi in Canale, with breathtaking views of the UNESCO World Heritage Landscape of Langhe.
+The hotel and our support crew will assist you to settle in and your tour host will give you a run down on the itinerary for the day while the support crew unpack and build your bike to your specifications.

 After a post travel spin you will have time to unwind and relax and get yourself ready for an Aperitivo at the hotel.
 We will update you on tomorrow’s schedule during Aperitivi.
 Dinner tonight is at the hotel which will give you an opportunity to get to know your new ride and touring acquaintances.

 Arrive at your luxury accommodation, Villa Tibaldi in Canale, with breathtaking views of the UNESCO World Heritage Landscape of Langhe.
 Famous for its Barolo and Barbaresco wines and exquisite white truffles, the picturesque vineyards and old oak forests adorning the rolling hills will leave you in awe.
 Once you have settled into your accommodation, you can simply relax by the pool or take a tranquil walk within the manicured gardens and vineyards that surround the villa.